This blog may contain affiliate links. Read our disclosure policy for more info.

 Coming from two locals, these are the spots that have to be on your Vancouver bucket list!

 - Stanley Park – This park is a beautiful green oasis in the city.
-There is so much that makes Stanley Park special, such as the Indigenous totem poles and the spectacular seawall.
+There is so much that makes a tour of Stanley Park special, such as the Indigenous totem poles and the spectacular seawall.
 We can’t imagine a trip to Vancouver without a visit to Stanley Park.

 - Granville Island – Just across the bridge from the downtown core, Granville Island is a great spot for shopping, art galleries, restaurants, and the Public Market.
 You could easily spend a whole day wandering around Granville Island and eating to your heart’s content, but most people spend a few hours or join a Granville Island tour to see the sights.

 - Capilano Suspension Bridge – This is the epitome of a Pacific Northwest experience.
 The bridge stretches over the lush green forest and water below, and we found walking across it absolutely breathtaking.
 From the Capilano Suspension Bridge Park to the bridge itself, this is a definite must-see for everyone visiting the west coast.
 Trust us.